Is aspirin safe for dogs? What are the alternatives to aspirin for dogs?

 What is Aspirin?

-Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) veterinarians often prescribe to dogs that are suffering from musculoskeletal or osteoarthritis inflammation.
-It works as a fever-reducing, anti-clotting, and pain reliever medicine in pets(8).
+Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) veterinarians seldom prescribe to dogs that are suffering from musculoskeletal or osteoarthritis inflammation.
+It works as a fever-reducing, anti-clotting, and pain reliever medicine in pets(7).

-Veterinarians recommend oral ingestion of the aspirin tablet together with the dog food as this leads to better absorption in canines(12).
+Veterinarians recommend oral ingestion of the aspirin tablet together with the dog’s food as this leads to better absorption in canines(11).

 Side Effects of Aspirin on Dogs